 |Dr Naomi Vernon|

 Dr Vernon qualified from Nottingham University in 2005 and joined the practice in 2016.
 Prior to training in General Practice, she trained in hospital Paediatrics in Australia and UK.
 Alongside Child & Adolescent health, her clinical interests include Care of the Elderly and Palliative Care.
 She also works as a Guest Practitioner at Prospect Hospice and Urgent Care GP covering Out of Hours Duties.
+She Job shares with Dr Alison Nichol and covers Dr Woodward's list when he is on leave.
 Outside of work she enjoys spending time with her family, cooking, keeping active and playing piano.